-The Northwest Credit Union Association is the trade association representing more than 160 credit unions in Oregon and Washington and associate members in Alaska, Hawaii, and Idaho.
+The Northwest Credit Union Association is the trade association representing more than 175 credit unions in Idaho, Oregon, and Washington and associate members in Alaska and Hawaii.

 What We Do

-The Northwest Credit Union Association is the trade association representing 157 credit unions in Oregon and Washington, with associate members in Alaska, Hawaii, and Idaho.
+The Northwest Credit Union Association is the trade association representing more than 175 credit unions in Idaho, Oregon, and Washington, with associate members in Alaska and Hawaii.
 The Association is the unifying voice for credit unions with state and federal legislators; helps credit unions shoulder a weighty compliance burden; provides abundant, professional development opportunities; and partners with our members to communicate the Credit Union Difference in local and national media.
-This support helps Northwest credit unions of all sizes thrive for their 5.2 million members.
+This support helps Northwest credit unions of all sizes thrive for their 7.3 million members.

 A Strong, Connected Voice